Find your proximity school

 - Visit school webpages.
 Find out about locations and about special programs.
 And don't forget to follow the schools on Facebook, to learn about classroom projects and school events: www.facebook.com/somervillepublicschools

-- Read the Parent / Guardian Guide to Somerville Public Schools in English, Spanish, Portuguese or Haitian Creole.
+- Read the Parent / Guardian Guide to Somerville Public Schools in English, Spanish, Portuguese or Haitian Creole to find out more about each school.

 - Visit Schools during Open Houses.
 Visit classrooms, meet teachers, staff and students, and decide which school fits your student.